DemocracyEarth/paper/FAQ.md

 **6 - Is voter fraud easier when voters vote by mobile phone?
 How does blockchain technology enable incorruptible decision-making?**

-The advances on crypthography and distributed ledger technology enable incorruptible decision-making because after a vote is registered it can never be altered, making virtual blockchain-based votes immensely superior to analogue votes in terms of fraud prevention.
-Additionally, this technology enables all members of the organization to audit the _votes_.
+The advances on crypthography and distributed ledger technology enable incorruptible decision-making because after a vote is registered on a blockchain it can never be altered, Additionally, this technology enables all members of the organization to audit the _votes_.
+Those two factors make mobile blockchain-based votes immensely superior to analogue votes in terms of fraud prevention and incorruptibility.

 **7 - What is a _vote_ token?**